mah0x211/lua-process/README.md

 **Returns**

-1.  number: greater than 0 on success, or -1 on failure.
+1.  number: greater than or equal to 0 on success, or -1 on failure.

 2.  errno: EINVAL, or dependent on a system.